Henchel-Santillan/LunaSys/Docs/OV7670_Summary.md

 ## Clock and Timing Configuration
 The OV7670 sends image data in a __parallel synchronous format__.
 When setting up the `DCMI`, it is therefore important that the "parallel" interface type is selected.

 An input clock signal must be provided by the MCU to the module via the `XLK` (system clock input) pin.
 The frequency of this signal, according to the data sheet, is between __10 and 48 MHz__, with __24 MHz__ being the typical (TYP).
 The STM32F446-RE is capable of providing up to __54 MHz__ (maximum DCMI pixel clock output).
-Luna will use `PA8` and assign it to `MCO1` to achieve a 24 MHz frequency.
+LunaSys will use `PA8` and assign it to `MCO1` to achieve a 24 MHz frequency.
 The camera module's `PLK` pin will connect to a GPIO pin (`PA6`) assigned to `DCMI_PIXCLK` via GPIO alternate functions on the F446-RE.
 These pin assignments are related to the pixel clock.

 It may be worthwhile to note parenthetically that by default, the frequency of `XLK` is equivalent to that of `PLK`.
-Since `XLK` is fed a clock signal from the MCU of 24 MHz, a frame rate (how fast frames are sent) of 30 fps can be expected in VGA mode.
+Recall that `XLK` is fed a 24 MHz clock signal from the MCU.

 The `VS` pin of the OV7670 is for `VSYNC`, and the `HS` pin is for `HSYNC`.
 For a valid capture, VSYNC must be configured __active high__ on the STM32 (since a valid capture occurs when VSYNC is low) and HSYNC must be configured __active low__ on the STM32 (since a valid capture occurs when HSYNC is high).
-During `HSYNC` high state, 640 pixels must be captured.
+During `HSYNC` high state, _x_ pixels must be captured.
 This is equivalent to _one line_.
-During `VSYNC` low state, 480 lines must be captured.
-This gives the image resolution of VGA, or 640 x 480 pixels.
+During `VSYNC` low state, _y_ lines must be captured.
+This gives the image resolution of _x_ by _y_ pixels.

 On the F446-RE, pins `PA4` and `PB7` have been assigned to `DCMI_HSYNC` and `DCMI_VSYNC`, respectively.

 <br />

 ## Image Data
 The OV7670 has a total of 8 pixel data output pins, labelled `D0` to `D7`.
 Note that image data _must_ be sampled at the __rising edge__ of the `XCLK` signal.
-Table 2 shows the GPIO pins on the F446-RE assigned to DCMI for the pixel data output pins (`DCMI_Dx` on the F446-RE and `Dx` on the OV7670, where x = {0, 1, 2, 3, 4 , 5, 6, 7}).
+Table 2 shows the GPIO pins on the F446-RE assigned to DCMI for the pixel data output pins (`DCMI_Dx` on the F446-RE, and `Dx` on the OV7670, where x = {0, 1, 2, 3, 4 , 5, 6, 7}).

 <br />